 It isn’t always possible to hide the knot inside a bead, but if you see no sign of how the bracelet was tied, that is a good indication your elastic bracelet will last.

 It usually means the knot has been glued and the glued knot secured inside a bead.
-This will protect the knot from the type of chemical breakdown described in item 2.
+This will protect the knot from the type of chemical breakdown.
 Also, the glue can sometimes harden the elastic and keeping it securely inside a bead will lessen the stress that it is exposed to, making it less likely to fail.

 06 of 07